ereldebel/ereldebel/README.md

 ### About Me:
 I am a 25 y.o.
 Developer from Jerusalem, Israel.

-- _Computer Science_ student at the _Hebrew University, Jerusalem_ with a minor in _Game Development and Design_ at the _Bezalel Academy of Arts and Design, Jerusalem_.
+- _Computer Science_ graduate at the _Hebrew University, Jerusalem_ with a minor in _Game Development and Design_ at the _Bezalel Academy of Arts and Design, Jerusalem_.
 - Passionate about innovation, technology and the cutting edge.
 - Driven by a thirst for knowledge.
 I always aim as high as possible.